linode/apl-docs/docs/get-started/labs/auto-image-update.md

 sidebar_label: Configure Auto Image Updater
 ---

-When using the Workload feature to deploy Helm charts from the Catalog, then you can also use the `Auto image updater` feature to to automatically update the container images of Kubernetes workloads.
+When using the Workload feature to deploy Helm charts from the Catalog, then you can also use the `Auto image updater` feature to automatically update the container images of Kubernetes workloads.

 :::info
 The image update feature is only supported in combination with a Helm chart stored in the Catalog.